This post was originally published on this site

 1. Pre-Licensing

 Before you can get licensed as a real estate agent, you have to take a pre-licensing course.
 The content and structure of these courses will vary depending on the state you’re in.
-For example, the California real estate classes are going to be focused on the requirements to practice in that state, and those can be different from what you have to know to work as a real estate somewhere else, like Florida.
+For example, the California real estate classes are going to be focused on the requirements to practice in that state, and those can be different from what you have to know to work as a real estate agent somewhere else, like Florida.

 ADVERTISEMENT

-There’s no standardized national real estate license, so you have to understand the requirements where you live, not only as far as getting your license but qualifying in the place.
+There’s no standardized national real estate license, so you have to understand the requirements where you live, not only as far as getting your license but qualifying in the first place.
 For example, there are certain age requirements, education requirements, and background check requirements.

 There are states with reciprocal agreements with one another, and this means if you get your real estate license in one state, you might be able to use it in another without going through another exam.